Sonicwall Accelerates SASE Offerings Acquires Proven Cloud Security Provider

 The acquisition was completed on December 26, 2023, and Moelis & Company served as an exclusive financial advisor to SonicWall.

-About Banyan Security Banyan Security provides secure, zero trust "work from anywhere" access to infrastructure and applications for employees, developers and third parties without relying on network-centric solutions like VPNs.
+Banyan Security provides secure, zero trust 'work from anywhere' access to infrastructure and applications for employees, developers and third parties without relying on network-centric solutions like VPNs.
 Deep visibility provides actionable insight, while continuous authorization with device trust scoring and least privilege access, deliver the highest level of protection without sacrificing end-user productivity.
 Banyan Security protects tens of thousands of employees across multiple industries, including finance, healthcare, manufacturing and technology.
-To learn more, visit .
+To learn more, visit

 Legal Disclaimer: